 For non-English–speaking patients: Analyze the four factors described above to obtain appropriate interpretive services.

 If a family member must be used as an interpreter, the family member should be an adult, unless one is unavailable and immediate care is necessary to prevent further harm or injury to the patient.
 Otherwise, it is recommended that you have a clinical staff member trained to provide interpretation or use certified interpreter services to ensure proper translation of medical information.
 The local hospital should have a list of qualified interpreters.
-Other resources include a local nationality society, the Registry of Interpreters for the Deaf at www.rid.org or (703) 838-0030, or the local center for the deaf.
+Other resources include local nationality societies, the Registry of Interpreters for the Deaf, and local centers for the deaf.
 Additionally, it is recommended that you have consent forms—especially for invasive procedures—translated into the applicable non-English languages by a certified translator for proper interpretation.